jerodestapa/jerod-blog/src/content/pages/about/index.md

 We cook, we laugh, and every once in a while, I get to pick the movie (JK, that never happens).

 ### Currently:
 Right now, I'm looking for my next project.
-Probably not a shocker at this point, but I'm pretty big on React and Redux.
-Express, too, though static frameworks like Gatsby.js are really coming on and proving their mettle as alternatives to traditional fullstack development.
-Look no further than this site for proof of that (built in a fervor with Gatsby).
+Not surprisingly, any kind of frontend work involving React or Vue would be a kick.
+For backend stuff or anything related to automation or machine learning, refer to the Python section above.
+Did I mention I like Python?